wouterbulten/wouterbulten.github.io/_posts/recipes/2017-03-17-anise-white-chocolate-bonbons.md

 ## Recipe

 *Note: This recipe only covers the filling of the bonbons.
-All my bonbons roughly follow the same steps regarding coloring and making the shell.*
+All my bonbons roughly follow the same steps regarding coloring and making the shells.*

 1. Add cream to a saucepan.
 2. Add anise seeds.
 3. Slowly heat cream to 70C, let infuse.
-4. Optionally strain the creame to remove the seeds.
+4. Optionally strain the cream to remove the seeds.
 I prefer some seeds to be present in the ganache for a bite and additional anise flavor.
 5. Let the chocolate stand for a few minutes.
 5. Stir the chocolate, creating an emulsion.
 6. Add butter.